jjvanzon/Circular-Language-Spec/spec/commands/creation-behavior-of-commands.md

 ![](images/3.%20Creation%20Behavior%20Of%20Commands.031.png)

-So you have to hop to the definition of a call to see the private contents of the command.
+So you might hop to the definition of a call to see the private contents of the command.

 Not creating a call’s private contents before it even runs, takes away discussion about when to display and when not to display a command’s private contents.